Guide to Thank You Notes (With Examples and Tips)

 If there are any key takeaways or next steps, include them in your closing statement.
 Remember, keeping it brief but impactful is the best way to ensure it is read completely.
-For example:

-Related: How to End an Email
+Related: How To End an Email

 Thank you note examples

 Below are a couple of example thank you notes you can use as a template when crafting your own notes of gratitude.

 Example 1: Email

 Subject Line: Thank You

 I wanted to say thank you for taking the time to meet with me this morning regarding your needs for a videography resource.
 It was wonderful meeting you and your team and learning more about your creative vision.
 And I always enjoy having a chance to talk with another SCAD graduate.